-Once you have the above skill mastered, you will be a better than average player.
+Once you have the above skill mastered, you will be a better-than-average player.
 But there are a lot more things to learn and practice.
-There are some YouTube playlists later in this article, they have videos showing you how to practice individual skills, so I will not list them all here
+There are some YouTube playlists later in this article, they have videos showing you how to practice individual skills, so I will not list them all here.

-When you are playing alone, it can be straightforward to score a goal, as there is no defence.
+When you are playing alone, it's straightforward to score a goal, as there is no defence.
 To make it more challenging, you can use a Practice Plate.
 This a piece of wood or similar that you put in front of the goal.
 It makes the area that you have to shoot at much smaller requiring higher skill and accuracy.
 You can make several of these with smaller and smaller holes, as your skill improves.

-I know some ranked amateurs, they are practicing foosball alone for around 2 hours a day, 5 to 7 days a week
+I know some ranked amateurs; they are practicing foosball alone for around 2 hours a day, 5 to 7 days a week

 A much better solution is to video yourself practicing at the start for a few minutes, then again at regular intervals.
 This can be done by most people now, as they have access to a smartphone or digital camera.

 When you video yourself, you can compare your skills with what they were like a week, or a month ago, so that you can see that you are getting better.
-This encourages you to keep trying as you can see the improvement.
+This encourages you to keep trying, as you can see the improvement.
 You can also compare what you are doing with experts on YouTube videos, checking that your stance, positioning, and play are correct, making adjustments to your game as necessary.
 You will be playing professional foosball in no time!

 There are several books available that may help you learn foosball.
 We have an article on Foosball Books here Foosball Books